Vijayalakshmi3105/assignment2_sankati/README.md

 | Japan            |Trecking place to do adventures| 6 |
 |India             |Holistic places to visit where we get peace |   10 |
 |USA               |To feel historical attractions   | 7 |

+---
+### Funny Quotations

+> The road to hell is paved with adverbs - *Stephen King*

+> A synonym is a word you use when you can't spell the other one - *Baltasar Gracian*